-How will courses be offered this fall?
+How will courses be offered in the Fall 2021 semester?

 Do I need to self-quarantine after travel?

+Anyone arriving in the U.S. from an international location should follow the CDC guidelines for international travel.
 Individuals who travel should monitor for symptoms and contact a medical provider if symptoms present.
 To further prevent the spread of coronavirus, individuals should wear a face mask and maintain 6 feet of social distance at all times.